corneliusDev/KotlinSocial/README.md

 # KotlinSocial
 <p>This is an App demonstrating some of the basic functions of social media applications.
-Kotlin Social is still under development and database schema are subject to change, so if the app crash, please pull down the latest changes.</p>
+Kotlin Social is still under development and database schema are subject to change, if you have problems building, please pull down the latest changes.</p>

 <center>